 - Latch, grade A: There are two sets of Latch anchors in the Santa Fe’s second row and they sit just within the seat bight, where the back and bottom cushions meet.
 They are easy to use.
 The two top tether anchors sit midway down the captain’s chairs’ seatbacks; they’re clearly marked and also easy to use.
 There are no lower anchors in the third row and one top tether anchor.

-- Rear-facing convertible, grade A: This seat also went in easily and fit well; we did not need to move the front passenger seat forward to accommodate it.
+- Rear-facing convertible, grade A: This seat also went in easily and fit well; we did not need to move the Santa Fe’s front passenger seat forward to accommodate it.

 - Second-row forward-facing convertible, grade A: After raising the head restraint, the forward-facing convertible fit well and was easy to install in the second row.

-- Second-row booster, grade B: Although the booster fit well in the second row, the buckles are on floppy bases, making them harder for kids to grasp and use independently.
+- Second-row booster, grade B: Although the booster fit well in the second row, the buckles are on floppy bases, making them harder for kids in the Hyundai Santa Fe to grasp and use independently.

 - Third-row access, grade A: Access was easy thanks to a wide opening between the second-row captain’s chairs.
 The chairs also collapse and slide forward for access when a car seat isn’t installed.

-- Third-row booster, grade B: Although the booster fit well in the third row, the buckles are on floppy bases, making them harder for kids to grasp and use independently.
+- Third-row booster, grade B: Although the booster fit well in the Hyundai Santa Fe’s third row, the buckles are on floppy bases, making them harder for kids to grasp and use independently.